cruizba/ubuntu-dind/README.md

 You can see how to run this insecurely or securely in the [Usage Guide](#usage-guide) section.

-## What this DinD project offers versus the existing ones
+## Comparison: This DinD Project vs Existing Ones

 1. Based on Ubuntu as the primary OS for the image.
 2. Compatible with current LTS versions of Ubuntu (`focal` and `jammy`)